x0techdad/cloud-platform-starter-kit/README.md

 * [Powershell](/docs/guide-powershell.md)
 * [Terraform](/docs/guide-terraform.md)

-## Development and contributing
+## Contributing

-Check out the [developer guide](docs/guide-development.md) file for a basic overview on how to develop the project.
+Project overview, references and guides for code contributors available [here](CONTRIBUTING.md).

-Project overview, references, and detailed guides geared towards contributors available [here](CONTRIBUTING.md).
+Guidance on how to develop this project can be found [here](docs/guide-development.md).